 - Can shut down gracefully

-This provides various benefits to the app, like rapid deployment of code, fast elastic scaling, more agility for the release process, and robust production deploys.
+This provides various benefits to the app, like rapid deployment of code, fast elastic scaling, more agility for the release process, and robust production deployments.

-The Twelve Factor App Methodology suggests that the development, staging, and production of an app should be as similar as possible to ensure that anyone can understand and release it.
-An app that complies with 12 Factors is designed for continuous deployment by keeping the following gaps as minimum as possible:
+The Twelve-Factor App Methodology suggests that an app’s development, staging, and production environment should be as similar as possible to ensure that anyone can understand and release it.
+An app that complies with 12 Factors is designed for continuous deployment by bridging the following gaps:

-- The Time Gap: A developer can write a code and deploy it hours or just a few minutes later.
+- The Time Gap: A developer can write and deploy code hours or just a few minutes later.

 - The Personnel Gap: Programmers or owners of the code should be closely involved in deploying it.

-This eliminates the risk of bugs in a specific environment and makes processes organized and simple.
+This eliminates the risk of bugs in a specific environment and simplifies processes.

 The rule suggests treating logs as event streams.
 Logging is crucial for keeping a check on the behavior of your application.
-However, 12-Factor apps shouldn’t be concerned with the management of these logs.
+However, 12-Factor apps shouldn’t be concerned with managing these logs.

-Though this rule is not related to developing services, it is more about managing your application but is still essential.
-It says that apps should run management or admin tasks in an identical environment as the app’s regular and long-running processes.
+Though this rule is not related to developing services, it is more about managing your application.
+According to this principle, the apps should run management or admin tasks in an identical environment as the app’s regular and long-running processes.

 Also, it suggests using the execution environment’s built-in tool to run those scripts on the production server.

-The 12 Factor methodology is a rule-book for creating cloud-ready applications, and several leading companies like Amazon, Heroku, and Microsoft follow its listed principles.
+The 12 Factor methodology is a rule book for building SaaS applications, and several leading companies like Amazon, Heroku, and Microsoft follow its listed principles.
 Some widely-used frameworks like Magento and Spring Boot also credit 12 Factors as a part of their design.

-These principles help design and maintain a robust and modern app architecture for cloud web apps ensuring the timely release of new features and fixes.
-It lets you build cloud-ready 12 factor architecture by fulfilling all cloud-based requirements.
+These principles help design and maintain a robust and modern app architecture for cloud-based apps, ensuring the timely release of new features and fixes.

 - Software-as-a-service solutions